apdunston/notifier/README.md

 Notifier.notify(%{title: "MY TITLE", message: "This is my message."}) Notifier.notify(%{title: "MY TITLE"}) Notifier.notify(%{message: "This is my message."})

-# Simple message-only call.
-Notifier.notify("This is my message.")

-# Simple title-and-message call.
-Notifier.notify("MY TITLE", "This is my message.")
 ```

 ## Selecting a Plugin